 Schecter Stiletto Custom 4

 Schecter is another brand I’ve had great experiences with over the years.
 The Stiletto made my list for all the reasons I’ve come to appreciate other Schecter guitars and basses: It’s a quality instrument that seems to cost a lot less than it should.
-I played one for a little while, before I went back to Ibanez.
+I played one for a little while before I went back to Ibanez.
 It’s on my list of gear I wish I never parted with.

 Like the Schecter Stiletto Extreme 4.
-It still has that great mahogany body, this time with a flame maple top, but lacks some of the appointments of the pricier Stilettos.
+It still has that great mahogany body, this time with a flamed maple top, but lacks some of the appointments of the pricier Stilettos.
 The pickups are Schecter Diamond Series instead of the EMGs, but you get an active two-band EQ section.

 Here are a few more picks that didn’t make my top three for one reason or another.
-Check them out and you might find one of them is right choice for you.
+Check them out and you might find one of them is the right choice for you.

 - Washburn Taurus T24: This is the dark horse in this review, and also the most affordable instrument.
 It has a mahogany body with a neck-through build, which is pretty cool for a bass in this price range.
 It has a modern look and feel combined the natural sound of passive pickups.

 - Epiphone Thunderbird PRO: Love it, but this is not a bass for everyone.
 It’s got the looks for metal and hard rock, and this is where this instrument has made its mark.
 If that’s where you’re at, go for it.
 The Gibson Thunderbird is a classic, made affordable through the Epiphone brand name.